Ilkka-AI/Advanced-lane-finding-computer-vision/writeup_template.md

 #### Perspective transform

 The next step was perspective transform.
 I identified from the test images proper source points that should represent a rectangle.
-I then chose source point (corners of the image) where the rectangle points should be mapped.
+I then chose destination points (corners of the image) where the rectangle points should be mapped.
 Image warping was then used to move from front view to bird's eye view.
 Contrary to the Udacity pipeline, I did warping first followed by color and gradient thresholding.

 I verified that my perspective transform was working as expected by verifying that the lines appear parallel in the warped image.